acumenrev/laptop_setup/README.md

 - [CotEditor]: The Plain-Text Editor for macOS
 - [intellidock]: Hides the Dock when it is overlapped by a window
 - [keka]: the macOS file archiver.
 Store more, share with privacy
+- [AppLite]: Make managing third party applications a breeze with Applite